OfficeDev/teams-toolkit/templates/js/dashboard-tab/README.md

 ### Step 3: Add the widget to the dashboard

 Open the `src/dashboards/SampleDashboard.jsx` file and add the widget to the implementation of the `layout` method.
-If you want create a new dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
+If you want to create a new dashboard, please refer to [How to add a new dashboard](https://aka.ms/teamsfx-dashboard-new#how-to-add-a-new-dashboard).

 ```jsx
 layout() {